guyleonard/evomics_2017/README.md

  * RStudio

 ## 2017 Base AMI
-We will be using the latest Ubuntu Linux as our base AMI, in this case: [ami-cf68e0d8](https://console.aws.amazon.com/ec2/home?region=us-east-1#LaunchInstanceWizard:ami=ami-cf68e0d8) which is the 'us-east-1'	copy of Ubuntu Xenial Xerus 16.04 LTS.
+We will be using the latest Ubuntu Linux as our initial AMI, in this case: [ami-cf68e0d8](https://console.aws.amazon.com/ec2/home?region=us-east-1#LaunchInstanceWizard:ami=ami-cf68e0d8) which is the 'us-east-1'	copy of Ubuntu Xenial Xerus 16.04 LTS.

 ### Storage & Virtualisation Type
 It can be quite a confusing mess of choices, but Amazon has some guides [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ComponentsAMIs.html) and so we will be using: